Happy Baby (TV series): TV version

 In the universe, there is a place where human beings, robots and aliens live together, called "Starsphere".
-One day, the Cosmic Development Company on the planet of Grey Heart sent two men, General Big Monster and Corporal Little Monster, to invade the Star Sphere with the five-colored magical gems, the ultimate weapon that possesses great power and can give life and intelligence to machines.
-As a result, the two were unfortunate enough to throw four mysterious gems into their car, leaving only one behind; there is a genius mechanic on the Starsphere, Dr. Otaku, who inadvertently activates the four gems while repairing electrical junk.
-Under the leadership of Dr. Otaku begins to fight with the invaders in all kinds of strange or fierce struggles.
-And the last gem, eventually, turns into Superman, so the fight between Superman and the invaders gradually becomes more interesting ......
+One day, the Cosmic Development Company on the planet of Grey Heart sent two men, General Big Monster and Corporal Little Monster, to invade the Star Sphere with the five-colored magical gems, the ultimate weapon that possesses significang power and can give life and intelligence to machines.
+As a result, the two were unfortunate enough to throw four mysterious gems into their car, leaving only one behind.
+A genius mechanic on the Starsphere, Dr. Otaku, inadvertently activates the four gems while repairing electrical junk.
+Under the leadership of Dr. Otaku, a fight begins with the invaders in several kinds of strange and fierce struggles.
+The last gem eventually turns into Superman.
+Thus the fight between Superman and the invaders gradually becomes more interesting.